 The focusing questions

 You will be more successful if you condition yourself to ask questions.
 The quality of any answer depends on the quality of the question.
 If you think about this, we’re living our lives asking questions.
-The answers we find depend on the quality of the questions we’re asking.
+The answers we find depend on the quality of our questions.

-So the questions we ask ourselves determine the answers that eventually become lives, and pay attention to the questions you’re asking yourself.
+So the questions we ask ourselves determine the answers that eventually become lives and pay attention to the questions you’re asking yourself.
 You’re exactly where your questions have led you.
 For example, You’re continually asking negative questions: Why can’t I be successful?
-That will lead you to reaffirm that you haven’t done what you wanted repeatedly.
+That will lead you to repeatedly reaffirm that you haven’t done what you wanted.

 Instead, you will succeed if you turn that question around and ask a better positive question.
 So what’s the one thing I can do?
 Gary Keller created this question.

 The next focus question is the foundational habit of achieving extraordinary results and leading a great life.
 Ask yourself the focusing question consistently helps you stay on track every day.
 When you’ve lost the focus question to get the answers to what you should be doing, you should use the focusing question.

 Especially if you feel track, that’s the habit of continually asking yourself in these domains.
 Sometimes we’ll take personal development advice and apply it to these two bottom ones.
 Gary says in the book that spiritual life, health, personal life, and relationship all come before the job in the financial life.
 So you should ask yourself that focusing question within your life’s most essential areas.